Nags Head Real Estate

 Geologists believe that the large sand dunes running down the middle of the island were created as a result the last ice age.
 No where along the Outer Banks are these large dunes more prevalent than in Nags Head.
 In fact Nags Head is home to the east coast’s largest sand dune called Jockey’s Ridge.
 This ridge runs from the town line in the north almost to the hospital in the middle of the town.
 Some of the highest peaks are more than fifty feet above sea level and offer some homeowners panoramic views of the ocean and sound.

 Within the town limits, Nags Head has four unique and precious areas of public land.
 The northern part of town is home to one of the largest known Maritime Forest Preserves in the world called Nags Head Woods.
 According to the Nature Conservancy, this thousand acre tract is home to over 100 species of birds and has a diversity of hard wood trees and other plant life not usually found this close to the ocean.
 The Nature Conservancy offers trails throughout this property for hikers to enjoy.
 In the middle of the town is Jockey’s Ridge State Park.
 This park is a perfect spot to try hang gliding, to fly a kite or to just get a better view of the island.
-The southern part of town has the Cape Hatteras National Seashore.
-This area includes thousands of acres of wetlands.
 The last public area is the new Jennettes Pier.
 This new concrete and wood pier is part of the North Carolina Aquarium system and serves not only as a fishing pier but also a place to learn more about marine science.

 Nags Head is also the center of health care on the Outer Banks.
 The Outer Banks Hospital is known for its southern hospitality and good care.
 Many specialist doctors have offices in Nags Head and perform surgery at this hospital when necessary.